ChrisMichael11/ReadingNotes/ReadingNotes.md

  MongoDB Manual 3.2 Cursor Methods

  f anyone wants some more information on Naives Bayes here’s a pdf and a link to an article I found helpful. http://www.analyticsvidhya.com/blog/2015/09/naive-bayes-explained/

+ Decent explanation on lack of transitivity of correlation http://math.stackexchange.com/questions/605967/is-correlation-in-some-sense-transitive